Yrsa

 Yrsa, Yrse, Yrs or Urse (fl.
 6th century) was a tragic heroine of early Scandinavian legend.
+She is typically characterized as the wife of Swedish king Eadgils and mother of Danish king Hrólfr Kraki.

+Her legacy is recorded in several different versions.
+In all versions, she is regarded as a desirable and charming girl.
+The general nucleus of her character arc is that incestual sexual relations occur between her and her father, Halga, both of them at first ignorant of their kinship.
+In most versions, Yrsa is forcibly raped by Halga, and both of them learn later on from Halga's Queen Oluf, that they are actually related.
+This leads to Yrsa leaving Halga, and in one version Halga wants to pursue their incestual relationship regardless.
+In other versions, Halga commits suicide from the torment of his guilty conscience.

-She appears in several versions relating to her husband, the Swedish king Eadgils, and/or to her father and rapist/lover/husband Halga (the younger brother of king Hroðgar who received aid from Beowulf) and their son Hroðulf.
-The common claim in Beowulf studies that Hroðulf probably was the son of Halga is taken from the Yrsa tradition.
-Several translators (e.g. Burton Raffel) and scholars have emended her name from a corrupt line (62) in the manuscript of Beowulf, although this is guesswork.
+Yrsa's saga narrative is connected to King Beowulf's narrative.
+Halga is identified as the younger brother of King Hrothgar who receives aid from Beowulf, and king Hrólfr Kraki's identity as Halga's son is evidenced by the Yrsa tradition.
+Translators such as Burton Raffel have conjectured an amendment of her name from a corrupt line in the manuscript of Beowulf.

 Scholarly analysis

 The name Yrsa is not known from other Norse sources and may be derived from Latin Ursus ("bear").
-It has been suggested that if she had any historic antecedent, she may have been Frankish and captured by Helgi in one of his raids.
+It has been suggested that if she had any historic antecedent, she may have been Frankish and captured by Danish king Helgi in one of his raids.
 Scholars have noted chronological inconsistencies, in the traditions on Yrsa, in studies on whether there is a historical background.
 When Aðils was old enough to marry, Yrsa would already have been rather old, and they would have married for political reasons.
 According to a theory, she would have been the sister of Helgi, and before marrying Aðils, she would have been the wife of his brother Áli.
 In this way an emended line in Beowulf (1.
 62) would be explained.